The Ocura Plasma Pen Buyer's Guide

 Plasma pen vs creams and folk remedies

 Creams, oils, and over-the-counter acids do not reach deep enough to remove a structural blemish like a cherry angioma or a skin tag.
-Apple cider vinegar and tea tree oil are popular online and largely ineffective for these, and they can irritate surrounding skin.
+Apple cider vinegar and tea tree oil are popular online and largely ineffective for these, and they can irritate the surrounding skin.
 The plasma pen treats the spot directly, which is why it works where topicals do not.

 Is the plasma pen worth it in 2026?